 Evening Wear and On-Stage Question: Each contestant appears on stage in an outfit of her own choosing, representative of what she would wear to a formal, black tie social event.
 Pantsuits, cocktail dresses and evening gowns are all appropriate for this phase of the competition.
 Scoring is based on overall first impression, sense of confidence, personality and stage presence, walk and posture, appropriateness of attire and sense of attractiveness.
 At the completion of their walk, each contestant will be asked one on-stage question.
 The questions are written by all of the Teen contestants and then randomly selected on-stage.
 The contestant is judged on how well she answers the impromptu question.
 Evening Wear and on-Stage Question is worth 20% of their total score.

 Active Wear: Each contestant performs an identical fitness routine on-stage in the fitness outfit of their choice.
 Scoring is based on overall first impression, statement of physical fitness and health, overall physique and proportion, walk, posture and grace, sense of confidence and presence on stage.
-Lifestyle and Fitness in Swimsuit is worth 10% of their total score.
+Active Wear is worth 10% of their total score.

 The Miss America’s Outstanding Teen Organization

-The Miss Bay County Scholarship Program is a local affiliate of the Miss America Organization (MAO), therefore our sister program, Miss Bay County’s Outstanding Teen, is a local affiliate of Miss America’s Outstanding Teen.
+Miss Bay County’s Outstanding Teen, is a local affiliate of Miss America’s Outstanding Teen.
 Founded in 2005, Miss America’s Outstanding Teen, Inc. has become one of the top scholarship providers for teen girls in the United States.
-Participating in the MAOTeen system not only helps you pay for college and prepare for a career, it also provides an opportunity to gain additional life experience, working on issues of importance to society, enhancing your personal and professional skills and developing your performance-related and other talents.
+It also provides an opportunity to gain life experience, working on issues of importance to society, enhancing your personal and professional skills and developing your talents.